Web & mobile prototyping, UX: February’s 6 best posts

 22 free eBooks for designers

 And finally, who doesn’t love free stuff?
 CreativeBloq’s 22 Free eBooks for Designers gathers together some great new resources for UX and UI designers, whether you’re just starting out or are already a pro.
 From primers like ‘The Building Blocks of Visual Hierarchy’ to ‘The Future of Product Design’, there’s enough in here to keep UXers happy for months.
-Don’t forget to check out Justinmind’s free eBook, Making an Enterprise UX-Friendly: A Quick Guide!
+Don’t forget to check out Justinmind’s free eBook, Making an Enterprise UX-Friendly: A Quick Guide (PDF)!